Making the cut: improved ranking and selection for large-scale inference: Introduction

 For contemporary large-scale applications, the classical theory of ranking and selection leaves much to be desired.
 It addresses sampling probabilities like, ``under such-and-such a configuration of parameters and for sufficient amounts of data per unit the probability exceeds such-and-such that the true top $j$ units are among the observed top $k$ units'' ({\em e.g.}, Gibbons, Olkin, and Sobel, 1979).
 While relevant to some tasks, these probabilities are difficult to work with and the resulting procedures are not often used in applied statistics.
 Theory is available on the sampling characteristics of empirical rankings ({\em e.g.}, Xie {\em et al.}, 2009; Hall and Miller, 2010).
 Arguably, the thrust of methodological development for ranking and selection involves hierarchical modeling coupled with Bayes or empirical Bayes inference.
 Seminal contributions by Berger and Deeley (1988) and Laird and Louis (1989) helped to establish a framework that covers many contemporary applications and that has been elaborated in important ways ({\em e.g.}, Shen and Louis, 1998; Gelman and Price 1999; Wright, Stern, and Cressie 2003; Lin {\em et al.} 2006; Brijs {\em et al.} 2007; Noma {\em et al.}, 2010).
 We further elaborate this framework in an effort to provide a more effective generic method for large-scale inference, especially when large-parameter units are in focus, when there are a lot of units, and when there is substantial variation in unit-specific standard errors.

 Sampling artifacts of MLE and p-value ranking procedures, noted above, are well documented, but other approaches are also deficient.
 The insightful analysis of Gelman and Price (1999) illustrates the difficulties and confirms that the common practice to rank by posterior expected value suffers from the same artifact as the p-value ranking, namely that units associated with small posterior standard deviation are over-represented on lists of the top units.
 We find similar behaviour with the posterior expected rank method (Laird and Louis, 1989; Lin {\em et al.} 2006)) as well as available testing schemes.
 We introduce and investigate a procedure that aims to rank units in a way to maximize the expected overlap between the reported and the true top lists of units.
 While not eliminating the sampling artifacts, the new method reduces their effects compared to other schemes.
 Our development starts in a special case wherein ranking procedures are formulated in terms of certain threshold functions (Section 2.1); using this formulation we characterize thresholds that maximize the expected overlap between the true and reported top lists (Section 2.2, 2.3), and we derive the associated ranking variable in terms of local posterior tail probabilities.
 The proposed {\em r-value} is generalized in Section 2.4 and investigated in relation to other procedures in Section~3.
-Computational issues are reviewed in Section 4 and proofs are presented in Section~5.
-A short discussion follows.
-Examples are used throughout for demonstration.
+Computational issues are reviewed in Section 4, sampling performance is investigated in Section~5, and a short discussion follows.
+Examples are used throughout for demonstration, and proofs are postponed until Section~7.
+The proposed methodology and several data sets are deployed in the R package \verb+rvalues+, which is available through the Comprehensive R Archive Network (\verb+http://cran.r-project.org+).